 Here we get rid of the two non-diagonal terms and determine \dot{x} solely using $x_d - x$, and $\dot{\theta}$ using $y_d - y$.
 Note that x and y, as well as \dot{x} should be determined in the body frame of the Turtlebot, rather than the spatial velocity.
 Given this information, what sign should K_1 be?
 What about K_2 ?

 You will be editing turtlebot_control.py script to include a proportional controller, which will command the Turtlebot to drive to the target AR tag.
 You'll be sending velocity messages using a publisher, which you did with turtlesim in Lab 2.
 Approximate magnitudes of K_1 and K_2 should be 0.3 and 1 respectively.
 You can run this file by running python3 turtlebot_control.py frame1 frame2 where frame1 is the TF frame of your Turtlebot, and frame2 is the TF frame of the target AR tag.
-If python3 does not work, try python instead.
+Congratulations - you've finished the lab!
+Now time for the final checkoff.